Hang On Sloopy: Other charting versions

-Ohio State University
+In sports

 The song gained an association with Ohio State University after its marching band began playing it at football games.
 It first played the song October 9, 1965, after a staff arranger, John Tatgenhorst, begged the director to try playing it.
 After finally convincing the director, Tatgenhorst prepared an arrangement and the band played the song in front of the stadium.
 After the crowd reaction, the band began to play it at every game.
 The song is traditionally played during the transition from the 3rd quarter to the 4th quarter at Ohio Stadium.
 Since then, "Sloopy" has been appearing on the band's CDs and was available as a free download on its website.
 A vocal performance excerpt is also available for download on the university's website.

-Home games of professional sports teams throughout Ohio also feature the song.
-As is the case at Ohio State, fans usually chant the letters "O, H, I, O" during the pauses in the chorus while mimicking the shape of the letters with their arms.

-Bruce Springsteen and the E Street Band covered this song live in concert at the university's Schottenstein Center in 1999.
-When the Rolling Stones played Ohio Stadium on May 30, 2015, as part of their Zip Code Tour, they also performed the song.

-Official rock song of the state of Ohio

-Later it became the official rock song of the state of Ohio and Ohio State University.
+Later it became the official rock song of the State of Ohio and Ohio State University.
 In April 1985, Joe Dirck, columnist for the Columbus Citizen-Journal, saw a wire service story about a proposal to designate "Louie, Louie" as the official State song of Washington, and he subsequently wrote a series of tongue-in-cheek columns.
 He even registered as a lobbyist for the resolution.
 Dirck played bass guitar in rock bands and knew the McCoys, particularly Rick Derringer.
 He said it was a good fit because the McCoys were from the Dayton area, and Ohio State marching band had adopted it as an unofficial anthem.
 Both the public and its elected officials—most importantly, the 116th Ohio General Assembly became aware their State lacked an official song as a result of the exposure from his commentary.
-They designated "Hang On Sloopy" as the state rock song by House Concurrent Resolution 16 on November 20, 1985, with clauses including:
+They designated "Hang On Sloopy" as the state rock song by House Concurrent Resolution 16 on November 20, 1985.

-and

-Professional sports

 "Hang On Sloopy" is also a signature song for Major League Baseball's Cleveland Guardians, who play at Progressive Field in Cleveland, Ohio, typically played during the middle of the 8th inning.
-The song also plays at the end of the 3rd quarter at FirstEnergy Stadium during every Cleveland Browns game, and is also played at Cleveland Cavaliers games at Rocket Mortgage FieldHouse.
+The song also plays at the end of the 3rd quarter at Huntington Bank Field during every Cleveland Browns game, and is also played at Cleveland Cavaliers games at Rocket Mortgage FieldHouse.
 During games it is common for fans to yell "O-H-I-O!" following the chorus.